DataBiosphere/data-portal/content-v2/community-update/community-update/dcp-updates.md

 **New raw data and Contributor Generated Matrices**

-Raw sequence files and Contributor Generated Matrices (CGMs) for an additional 11 new projects (and one existing project) are available for download from the DCP 2.0 Preview.
+Raw sequence files and Contributor Generated Matrices (CGMs) for an additional 11 new projects are available for download from the [DCP 2.0 Preview](https://data.humancellatlas.org/explore/projects?filter=%5B%7B%22facetName%22:%22genusSpecies%22,%22terms%22:%5B%22Homo%20sapiens%22%5D%7D%5D).
 These projects include human adult, embryonic, and fetal data derived from 10 organs - brain, blood, bone marrow, colon, thymus, pancreas, placenta, mouth, liver, and spleen.
 Most projects employed 10x sequencing technology, but some additionally used cite-seq and drop-seq.

 With the addition of these new data, the DCP now has 55 total projects with over 7 million cells derived from 40 organs and 580 donors.
 We are grateful for the contributions and continued support of the 179 global labs who made this data available.